pytorch/xla/README.md

 1. Create an instance template.
 * During creation, make sure to go to section "Identity and API access" → "Access Scopes" and select "Allow full access to all Cloud APIs".
-* If you have already have a VM instance running that you used to train PyTorch/TPU workloads and want to use that exact setup for distributed training: [instructions](https://cloud.google.com/compute/docs/instance-templates/create-instance-templates#based-on-existing-instance).
+* If you already have a VM instance running that you used to train PyTorch/TPU workloads and want to use that exact setup for distributed training: [instructions](https://cloud.google.com/compute/docs/instance-templates/create-instance-templates#based-on-existing-instance).
 * Or, you can create an instance template using the PyTorch/XLA VM image we provide: [instructions](https://cloud.google.com/compute/docs/instance-templates/create-instance-templates#creating_a_new_instance_template).
 2. Create an instance group to drive the TPU pod.
 * This instance group is where all the input pipeline happens and where we feed all the tensors into the TPUs for training.